Ann Jellicoe (educationalist): Educational work

 On 19 August 1861 Jellicoe, along with Barbara Corlett, founded the Dublin branch of London-based Society for Promoting the Employment of Women to educate women for work outside the home.
 The response to the Society was overwhelming.
 In the first couple of years over 500 women registered for classes with the Society.
 Jellicoe quickly found that the gentlewomen attending the courses thought working for wages was taboo and social suicide.
 This prompted her to found a new employment society Queen's Institute.
 The classes provided by the Institute focused on practical skills such as bookkeeping, secretarial skills and sewing-skills that would result in employment.
+One teacher there was Mary Fisher Gough, who taught scrivenery for the life of the Institute.
 Potential employers began to show an interest in Institute graduates, most prominently the Irish Magnetic Telegraph Company, which provided equipment and its head engineer as a teacher.

 Jellicoe's work with the Institute led her to realise that women must be educated before they could be trained.
 She was widowed in 1862, and using her £3000 inheritance, she financed a more permanent home for the Queen's Institute.
 In 1866, with the help of Archbishop Richard Chenevix Trench, she founded Alexandra College, Dublin, the first women's college in Ireland to aim at a university type education.
 The college was named in honour of the then Princess of Wales.
-The College offered advanced education for women with classes offered in Greek, Latin, Algebra, Philosophy and Natural Sciences among others.
+The college offered advanced education for women with classes offered in Greek, Latin, Algebra, Philosophy and Natural Sciences among others.
 Her foundation of the Governess Association of Ireland followed in 1869 and Alexandra School, a secondary school attached to Alexandra College, was founded in 1873.